LukeBob-zz/pastebin-API-python2-3/README.md

 # pastebin-API-python2-3
-Class for using pastebin api in python 2 and 3.
+A Class for using the pastebin api in python 2 and 3.